This post may contain affiliate links. Please read our privacy policy.

 Instructions

-- Preheat the oven to 425°F. Spray a rimmed baking sheet with nonstick spray, or line with parchment paper or aluminum foil.
+- Preheat the oven to 425 F. Spray a rimmed baking sheet with nonstick spray or line it with parchment paper or aluminum foil.

 - Place the Brussels sprouts on the baking sheet.
 Drizzle over the olive oil and sprinkle over the garlic and red pepper flakes.
 Sprinkle over the lemon zest or balsamic vinegar.
 Use your hands to toss the Brussels sprouts until they are evenly coated, and then spread them out in an even single layer on the baking sheet.
 Sprinkle with salt and pepper and roast for 15 minutes, until the Brussels sprouts start to soften.